As an Amazon Associate, ConductScience Inc. earns revenue from qualifying purchases

 - Addition of Colchicine to obtain cells at metaphase.

-- Treatment with the hypotonic solution (to separate the chromosome on slide).
+- Treatment with the hypotonic solution (to separate the chromosome on the slide).
 The hypotonic solution includes: 0.075 M potassium chloride (KCl), dilute balanced salt solutions, dilute serum, 0.8% sodium citrate, and mixtures of KCl and sodium citrate.

 - Fixation (Use of fixative, such as methanol and glacial acetic acid in a 3:1 ratio.